MerelMoehn/favoread/README.md

 In the table below is an overview of the distinct User Stories.
 What I mean by that is the following, as mentioned some user stories are divided into two: FE & BE.
 The User Story is only named once in the table below.
 In addition, some User Stories have overlap between the EPICS, for example, messaging.
 These are also only named once, but may be implemented for other EPICS as well.

-The total number of user stories used were: 41
+The total number of issues created are: 44

 | User Story ID | As a/an | I want to be able to... | So that I can... |
 | --- | ----------- | ----------- | ----------- |